Chancedashie-GGGG/JupiterTV/README.md

-# Reform
+# Jupiter (Formerly Known As Reform)
-Reform is a pre-code & non-profit Live Streaming Service.
+is a pre-code, universal & non-profit streaming service.

+Is Free For Everyone To Use.